vinefeeder/TwinVine/README.md

-ALL4  AUBC  CBS  DSCP  iP   MAX   MY5   NF   PCOK   ROKU  SPOT  TPTV  TVNZ  YTBE ARD   CBC   CTV  DSNP  ITV  MTSP  NBLA  NRK  PLUTO  RTE   STV   TUBI  UKTV  ZDF Not all have been tested
+ALL4  AUBC  CBS  DSCP  iP   MAX   MY5   NF   PCOK   ROKU  SPOT  TPTV  TVNZ  YTBE ARD   CBC   CTV  DSNP  ITV  MTSP  NBLA  NRK  PLUTO  RTE   STV   TUBI  UKTV  ZDF These services have web-origins and not all have been tested by me.

 **Other README's""
     TwinVine/packages/vinefeeder/src/vinefeeder/README.md